About

 Bingham purges his work.
 Once he tires of storing his art, he makes a trip to the dump.
 He's disposed of 100s of 16"x20" silver gelatin prints, along with many of his larger scaled paintings.
 He does regret trashing over 1000 negatives (35mm & 120mm); he can't access old data sets.

-In his Studio CV / Resume Student Work
+His 2025 Studio CV / Resume Student Work

 Books